open-webui/docs/docs/features.md

 ### 💬 Conversations

-- 📂 **Unified Workspace**: Access all your model files, documents, prompts, and playground in one convenient location, streamlining your workflow.
+- 📂 **Unified Workspace**: Access all your model files, prompts, documents, and a playground in one convenient location, streamlining your workflow.

 - 🔍 **RAG Embedding Support**: Change the RAG embedding model directly in document settings, enhancing document processing.
 This feature supports Ollama and OpenAI models.